-The Local Economy - Continued capital investment is seen throughout the City in the form of business expansion and attraction to Glendale's central location, public safety record and robust business environment.
+The Local Economy - Continued capital investment is seen throughout the City in the form of business expansion as well as businesses attraction to Glendale's central location, public safety record and robust business environment.
 Of particular note is the entertainment industry which remains rooted in Southern California, with the Verdugo Region (Glendale/Burbank) particularly known for production (pre & post), animation, visual effects, and digital distribution.
 Glendale continues to benefit from growth in this sector through companies co-locating with powerhouses Disney and DreamWorks, and hundreds of ancillary production and equipment firms.
-The City has 3 major area hospitals, which heighten desire to co-locate business development near medical clusters, such as biopharmaceutical sectors.
+The implementation of the Glendale Tech Strategy continues to strengthen local tech firms such as Service Titan, Legal Zoom, and Beyond Limits.
 Also of note are Glendale's regional shopping centers, the Glendale Galleria, Americana at Brand and Brand Boulevard of Cars.
-Several large development projects either recently completed or underway in Glendale will provide approximately 3,500 new residential units and 210,000 square feet of commercial space.
+Several large development projects either recently completed or underway in Glendale will provide approximately 4,000 new residential units and 210,000 square feet of commercial space.
+Hotel development and tourism are also on the rise.
+The Hyatt Place, Hampton Inn, Aloft Hotel and Hotel Louise join top performing hotels like Embassy Suites and Hilton.
 Such investments by the business community indicate a continued confidence in Glendale.
+Hotels are supported by strong corporate presence and the three local hospitals.
 Overall, Glendale's economy is one of the most diverse within the Los Angeles region largely due to a healthy mix of business and industry that operates within its borders.

 Economic Development Highlights - The City focuses on collaborative strategies to create jobs, generate revenue, and improve the quality of life for residents, the business community, and visitors of Glendale.
-Throughout the years, the City has encouraged economic development through proactive efforts to target and attract businesses; improve Class A office vacancies; provide support to existing businesses through concierge services; create a workforce development program that is operated by the Verdugo Job Center; promote City-wide branding and marketing efforts; and by adopting strategic planning methods.
-Economic Development accomplishments for FY 2016-17 were focused around three main goals:
+Throughout the years, the City has encouraged economic development through proactive efforts to target and attract businesses; improve Class A office vacancies; provide support to existing businesses through concierge services; create a workforce development program that is operated by the Verdugo Jobs Center; promote City-wide branding and marketing efforts; and adopt strategic planning methods.
+Economic Development accomplishments for FY 2017-18 were focused around three main goals: